Helping you navigate the regulations and logistics of the global trade world.

 If the importer does not normally have dutiable/taxable goods but has a dutiable and taxable shipment coming in, they can choose to apply a single one-time entry bond or make an interim payment of duties and taxes.

-What will the importing process be like using my own Surety Bond?
+What will the importing process be like using my own Importer Security Bond?

-Importing using your own surety bond with the CBSA is easy.
-Summit Customs Brokers will continue to make the entries to Customs, as well as rate and finalize the entry, using your financial security number as opposed to ours.
-By filing your own surety bond with the Canada Border Services Agency, you are eligible for the same periodic payment terms as your customs broker.
-Once your surety bond is approved and in place with the CBSA, you will be approved for month end payment of your duties, taxes, and GST directly to the CBSA.
+Importing using your own importer security bond with the CBSA is easy.
+Summit Customs Brokers will continue to make the entries to Customs, as well as rate and finalize the entry, using your financial security number.
+Once your Customs bond is approved and in place with the CBSA, you will be approved for month end payment of your duties, taxes, and GST directly to the CBSA.

 You will receive a daily recap of transactions plus your own Statement of Account at the end of each Customs accounting period.
 Statement of Accounts (SOA) are generated on the 25th of calendar month 2 for all goods released between the 18th of calendar month 1 to the 17th of calendar month 2.